ZitaoTech/9981_BLE_USB_Keyboard_Pro/README.md

 </p>

 > [!NOTE]
 > - **What does Eject key do?** When you press E at layer 2, the keyboard will type Eject, Eject can ```bring up``` or ```disable``` keyboard on screen on iphone, this key is important because on iphone by default the keyboard on screen is disable when iphone is connected withe external keyboard.
+> - Double tap the trackpad on this layer which trigger the ```Clear bluetooth pairing``` is very important to pair with another device more info please check the content [How to connect this keyboard with your device](How-to-connect-this-keyboard-with-your-device-)
 > - This Layer contains many important keycode about Bluetooth connect and Multiconnect, more info please check

 **Layer3-Reserved layer for extra keys**